 What Is Considered "Tiny"?

-Most "tiny houses" are between 100 - 400 square feet...basically the size of my living room.
+Most "tiny houses" are between 100 to 400 square feet—basically the size of my living room.
 That said, as with all homes, there is an amazing variety of not only size but also shape.

-In fact, according to thetinylife.com (incidentally a great source for any of you looking for more information) two out of every five tiny house owners are over the age of fifty.
+In fact, two out of every five tiny house owners are over the age of 50.
 Less surprisingly, to me at least, the majority of them are also women.
-For more factoids check out the chart below.
+For more factoids, check out the chart below.